ginsm/simplecmds/README.md

 [x] Add version setter and getter.
 [x] Fix parseArgs acting as a set instead of an array. (f5a3e5b) oof [x] Add custom help description.
-[ ] Work on flag identification regex.
+[x] Work on flag identification regex.
-[ ] Fix flagValid in parseFlags.
+[ ] Rework flagValid in parseFlags.
 [ ] Allow for no amount passed in rule to mean unlimited args.
 [ ] .exec() executes a shell cmd when a cmd is issued.
 [ ] Rework error handling.